jsta/ProgrammingNotes/linux_setup.md

     - `sudo dpkg -i rstudio*.deb`
     - error re `libjpeg62`
     - `sudo apt install libjpeg62`
-    - Needed to zoom in to the greatest extent or all of the dialogs were tiny
+    - Needed to zoom in to the greatest extent or all of the dialogs were tiny `Ctrl+`
-    - Needed to change CRAN mirror (in Tools -> global options -> packages) away from rstudio to something with https to avoid the warning at startup

 11. install must-haves